 The Hmong Impact Giving Network is a national network of Hmong giving circles in the US that strives to cultivate effective Hmong philanthropists, strengthening Hmong nonprofits and investing in collaborative solutions and relationships to tackle our community’s social challenges.
 The Hmong Impact Giving Network is fiscally sponsored by Social Good Fund.

-The Hmong are dispersed throughout the world and there is a strong need to add resources to their communities.
-We want to empower Hmong individuals in various regions in the United States to be part of our fundraising efforts.
-We strongly encourage members from different backgrounds to be involved, because every voice matters when we are a small community with a benevolent ambition.
-We have researched and identified stakeholders that have enabled us to create the Hmong Impact Giving Network (formerly the Hmong Impact Giving Circle), to launch in 2017.
+We want to empower Hmong individuals in the United States to be part of our fundraising efforts.
+We strongly encourage members from different backgrounds to be involved because every voice matters when we are a small community.

 Behind this initiative are individuals who have experiences in the nonprofit sector, and understand the impact and benefits of community programs.
 We understand the difficulties of programs serving the Hmong community, due to the limited resources and funding opportunities.
 Therefore, we hope to inspire donors who can bring their resources, knowledge, and skills to help us raise funds, and support the growth of the Hmong community.
 We are compelled to contribute monetary value to the Hmong Impact Giving Network, increase our visibility to drive awareness, and grow our members' community.

 To build a united and thriving Hmong community that embraces a culture of giving and brings hope to future generations.

 To inspire collective philanthropy and leadership that create impact in the Hmong community.

 Diversity & Inclusion

 We support and engage all who are working together to improve the Hmong community.

 Mentorship among members will further our community’s professional development.